teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 };
 ```

-File with React.js library is ready for use, but what's with our own code?
+Well, React supports optimization out of the box, but our code is not.
 How to make it minified?
 UglifyJsPlugin is our assistant in solving this problem.
-This plugin reduces the bundle's size for about 47%! 🙀
+This plugin reduces the bundle's size by about 47%! 🙀

 ```js
 const webpack = require("webpack");